-When I was about nine years old I spent more than a month of my summer vacation staying with one of my uncles and his family.
+When I was about nine years old, probably in the summer of 1962, I spent more than a month of my summer vacation staying with one of my uncles and his family.
 He and his second wife had around nine kids at home.
 Most of them were hers, while three of them were theirs together.
 Suffice to say, and especially from an only-child’s point of view, there was a lot of cousins to play and have fun with.
 My uncle had lost his 36-year old wife years earlier to cancer while his second wife was previously married.

 In the middle of a nearby cornfield two of us crouched down at ground level and held a burlap bag open, while another shined a flashlight into it’s entrance.
 With the stage set the idea was that my uncle would walk some distance away and then work his way back toward our trap.
 These little chipmunk-like creatures — as I envisioned them — would scurry away as he approached and be attracted to the light entering the shelter of our open bag, thus trapping one or more of them in our midst.
 While the three of us crouched in anticipation, my uncle apparently went home, took a seat at the dining room table, crossed his legs, and enjoyed a cup of coffee.
 About twenty minutes later he returned where we still laid in-wait as he asked us, “Did you catch anything?”